Category: Georgia

 Brunswick, GA

-The Brunswick area consists of a bunch of little islands all hooked together.
-I’d been looking forward to this stop for awhile.
+The Brunswick area of Georgia consists of a bunch of little islands all hooked together.
+I’d been looking forward to this stop for awhile!

 We found another fort to mosey through.
+Forts are becoming one of our things.
+We’ve really enjoyed them this year!
 This one is Fort Frederica National Monument.

 It was worth the trip just to see all of the old oaks and Spanish moss.
 The fort itself is mostly gone, but they’ve got a few foundations they’ve found and there are records that tell them where everything was and who owned what.
 We enjoyed walking through the grounds.
 I would definitely recommend it!